Party of Shariy: On supporters and party members

-"The mute president is not my president" protest

-On 17 June 2020, by the initiative of the Leader of the political party "Sharij Party" Anatoliy Sharij, a peaceful demonstration was organized in Kyiv against the inactivity of President of Ukraine Volodymyr Zelenskyy, the Ministry of Internal Affairs of Ukraine and the law enforcement system as a whole on the protection of constitutional rights and freedoms of citizens.

-In total about 2 thousand people came out to the action.
-Participants of the action shouted out: "Don't be afraid of people, be afraid of the law", "Vova - come out", " Mute President is not my President", "Why did you go to the Presidents?".
-However, after the demonstration there was a fight between party supporters and nationalists.

-About party opponents
+On party opponents

 According to the journalist Andriy Kachor (Андрій Качор) - he received threats from Sharij Party supporters after the publication on his site about the burning of Sharij Party agitation materials by unknown Vinnytsia people.

 The police of Vinnytsia region identified the attacker on the chief editor of the local newspaper Andrey Kachor and found no connection between the attack and Kachor's conflict with video blogger Anatoliy Shariy.

 "The police said they had found the man who had beaten Kachor.
-The attacker was a 27-year-old resident of Vinnitsa.
+The attacker was a 27-year-old resident of Vinnytsia.